 Our turn-of-the-century house, on ¾ acre of beautifully tended gardens, has only six guest rooms.
 We are able to offer our guests the privacy that inspires romantic getaways and enhances celebrations of any kind.
 Our North Carolina Bed and Breakfast Inn inspected property specializes in casual elegance with each guest room offering its own special magic.

 Our gardens are exceptional, encouraging relaxation and providing peace.
 Bright, colorful perennials and evergreens dot the landscape-Enjoy them and help us feed the Koi fish.
 The frequent, enthusiastic visits by our guests to the pond have given these fish a famous personality.
-They are behaving like dogs and will quickly make the swim to the side of the pond just for your personal attention.
+They are now attention seeking quickly making the swim to the side of the pond just for your personal attention.

 Breakfast at the inn has developed quite a reputation among our guests both new and those returning.
 Setting an alarm clock is usually not required, as we find the fresh aroma of hot muffins or the tangy familiarity of bacon does the trick nicely.
 Three courses, freshly made, served by candlelight – our breakfast begins your bright new morning perfectly.